The Map of Time

 The Map of Time (first published in Spanish in 2008 as El mapa del tiempo and in 2011 in English translation) is a science fiction novel by Spanish writer Félix J. Palma.
-The novel is written from the point of view of the narrator and follows three interwoven story lines.
+The novel follows three interwoven story lines.
 The book has been called "part mystery, part fantasy, and part historical fiction".

 The book is the first part of his "Trilogía Victoriana".
-The second book, The Map of the Sky (featuring Wells's The War of the Worlds), was released in late 2012.
+The second book, The Map of the Sky (featuring H. G. Wells's The War of the Worlds), was released in late 2012.
 The third, The Map of Chaos, was released in Spanish on October 16, 2014, and in English translation on June 30, 2015.

 Development

 Palma said of the development that the story could not be written from a single point of view nor by a narrator who followed only one character.
 It required an omnipresent narrator who could tell all of the stories together.

 Plot

 The story follows three interwoven plots: